UniLACT: Depth-Aware RGB Latent Action Learning for Vision-Language-Action Models: Proposed Method

 \subsection{Unified Latent Pretraining.}

-We use the pretrained \textsc{UniLARN} encoder to extract modality-specific and unified latent action tokens from RGB-D videos, which serve as an action-free supervisory signal for VLA pretraining.
-Given a visual observation $o_t$, a task instruction $l$, and a unified latent representation $z_t^{u}$, we train an autoregressive transformer, termed \textsc{UniLACT}, to predict discrete modality-specific latents obtained from \textsc{UniLARN}.
-For a latent token sequence $z_{1:N}^u$, \textsc{UniLACT} factorizes the conditional distribution as
+We use the pretrained \textsc{UniLARN} encoder to extract modality-specific ($z_t^{r},z_t^{d}$) and unified latent action tokens ($z_t^{u}$) from RGB-D videos, which serve as an action-free supervisory signal for VLA pretraining.
+Given a visual observation $o_t$, a task instruction $l$, and a unified latent representation $z_t^{u}$, we train an autoregressive transformer, termed \textsc{UniLACT}, to predict a target latent token sequence $z_{1:N}^{m}$ where $m \in \{r,d,u\}$ indicates whether the target tokens correspond to RGB, depth or unified latents. \textsc{UniLACT} factorizes the conditional distribution as

 To encourage the model to internalize complementary semantic and geometric cues, \textsc{UniLACT} conditions on the unified latent representation and is trained to predict one of the latent types produced by \textsc{UniLARN}: RGB, depth, or unified.
 This cross-modal latent prediction setup explicitly promotes alignment between modality-specific and unified latent spaces, while retaining modality-specific structure.
 Thus, the unified latent pretraining in \textsc{UniLACT} uses a standard autoregressive next-token prediction objective as